 The tomatoes are still going strong in November.
 We pick a couple of handfulls of tomatoes every day.
 The Roma tomatoes are particularly prolific but the black russians and black grapes are the most delicious.
 Some of the yellow and red cherries produce continuously, daily, too, but for volume and for cooking, you want romas.
 We have maybe 10 roma tomato plants all grown from cutting from one bought seedings.
 We’re starting more from seed now (from the fruits we grew so cross-pollination is possible) too, to see how that goes.
 We do need to keep adding manure or compost and if we see any signs of blossom end rot we take those fruit off the vine and add calcium.
 We have to do this often.
 They struggle as it gets seriously hot and dry.
 I cut mine right back at the end of the month because they weren’t looking happy and fruiting was tailing off.
 They looked happier again once the rains came.

 In early November we’re harvesting large purple aubergines almost daily along with white aubergines.
 I have a small Thai aubergine plant coming.
 I had a lot of problems getting these seeds to germinate and this plant has been a very slow starter, but I finally have one healthy-looking Thai aubergine plant.
 These are the small, round, green aubergines you’d find in a green curry, for instance.
 We also have long skinny purple aubergines but the bigger ones are more use.
 Towards the end of November the extremely hot, dry, conditions made all the aubergines struggle.
 They came back strongly once the rains arrived.

-Dozens of ruby grapefruit have set and they’re between marble and ping-pong ball sized in November.
+Dozens of ruby grapefruit have set on the grapefruit tree and they’re between marble and ping-pong ball sized in November.

 Lemons on a tiny dwarf tree are growing.
 Not yellow and maybe not quite full sized yet, the lemon tree seems to always flower before the grapefruit so the fruit should be ready first giving us some sort of succession of citrus.